Field behavior documentation

 Unordered List

-on a repeated field of a resource indicates that
+on a repeated field of a resource

 A field should be described as an unordered list if the service does not guarantee that the order of the elements in the list will match the order that the user sent, including a situation where the service will sort the list on the user’s behalf.